Dragovorn/dragon-bot/README.md

 Dragon Bot
 ==========
-The Dragon Bot is a twitch bot that allows other developers to make plugins and expand it to make it better this bot was created with the ideas that Bukkit (link soon) was created under.
+The Dragon Bot is a twitch bot that allows other developers to make plugins and expand it to make it better this bot was created with the ideas that Spigot (link soon) was created under.
 To allow the users to make their own addons to it's software to fit their needs.